Upward planar drawings with two slopes

 \subsection{Single-source digraphs}

 For a single-source digraph $G$, our idea is to first compute an arbitrary upward planar embedding of $G$ with the linear-time algorithm of Bertolazzi \etal~\cite{BDMT98}.
 We then check whether there are any bad edges and, if so, whether they can be fixed with small changes to the embedding.
-For a characterisation of when such fixes are possible, we need the following lemmata.
+To this end, we need the following lemmata.

-\begin{lemma} An upward planar single-source digraph $G$ contains no bad edge with respect to the outer face. \end{lemma} \begin{proof} Consider an upward planar embedding of $G$ and suppose $e = (u, v)$ is a bad edge with respect to the outer face $f_0$.
-Then $v$ is a sink of $f_0$ that would span a small angle in a 2-slope representation.
-This implies that there are two sources for $f_0$ that would span large angles, i.e. that are sources of $G$.
+\begin{lemma} An upward planar single-source digraph $G$ contains no bad edge with respect to the outer face. \end{lemma} \begin{proof} Consider an upward planar embedding of $G$ and suppose $e = (u, v)$ is a bad edge with respect to the outer face $f_0$; see \cref{fig:singleSource:twoBadEdges}~(a).
+Let $e'$ be the second incoming edge of $v$.
+Then $v$ is a local sink of $f_0$ such that if $e$ and $e'$ would be drawn with slopes $\sR$ and $\sL$ accordingly, then $f_0$ would have a small angle at $v$.
+However, this implies that there are two local sources ($w_1$ and $w_2$ in \cref{fig:singleSource:twoBadEdges}~(a)) of $f_0$ that are also sources of $G$.
 This is a contradiction to $G$ being a single-source digraph. \end{proof}